jaicab/frontend2engineer/README.md

 # frontend2engineer
 Everything a JS engineer knows that the average frontend developer doesn't.

-Imagine the average frontend developer asks you: what do I need to step up to JS engineer (besides experience)?
+Imagine the average frontend developer asks you:
+__What do I need to step up to JS engineer (besides experience)?__

+Let's gather a common response, you can find below.

+Please [submit an issue](https://github.com/jaicab/frontend2engineer/issues/new), open a PR or [fire me a tweet](https://twitter.com/jaicab_) if you would like to anything to the list.

 ## Assuming you